 ERISA section 4006(a)(3)(E)(ii) sets the variable-rate premium at \$9 for each \$1,000 (or fraction thereof) of UVBs.
 Section 4006.3(b) of the existing premium rates regulation omits the phrase "(or fraction thereof)."
-The requirement is made clear in PBGC's premium instructions; the rule adds this phrase to the regulatory text.
+The requirement is made clear in PBGC's premium instructions, but PBGC proposes to add this phrase to the regulatory text.